Habbie/hello-dns/tdns/intro.md

 `tdns` addresses this gap by being a 1500 line long server that is well documented and described.
-Any competent programmer can read the entire source code a few hours and observe how things should be done.
+Any competent programmer can read the entire source code a few hours and observe how things really should be done.

 ## That sounds like hubris
 In a sense, this is by design. `tdns` attempts to do everything not only